bitpay/bitcore-node/docs/services/db.md

----
-title: Database Service
-description: Overview of the Database Service for Bitcore Node
----
 # Database Service
 This service synchronizes a leveldb database with the [Bitcoin Service](bitcoind.md) block chain by connecting and disconnecting blocks to build new indexes that can be queried.
 Other services can extend the data that is indexed by implementing a `blockHandler` method, similar to the built-in [Address Service](address.md).

 ## Adding Indexes
 For a service to include additional block data, it can implement a `blockHandler` method that will be run to when there are new blocks added or removed.

 ```js